-Sixteen questions were asked in the survey, broken down into five categories: Vision & Goals, Corridor Uses, Corridor Elements, Draft Corridor Concept, and Sixth & Omaha Crossing.
-The questions were designed to help the project team understand how the Sixth Street corridor is used today, which amenities and transportation elements are most important to either retain or add, and how well the draft corridor concept aligns with the vision; input was also sought on two different ideas for a grade-separated crossing at Omaha Street.
+Sixteen survey questions were broken down into five categories: Vision & Goals, Corridor Uses, Corridor Elements, Draft Corridor Concept, and Sixth & Omaha Crossing.
+The questions were designed to help the project team understand how the Sixth Street corridor is used today, which elements are most important to either retain or add, and how well the draft corridor concept aligns with the vision; input was also sought on two different ideas for a grade-separated crossing at Omaha Street.
 The survey provided several opportunities for open-ended comments, many of which were positive reactions to the plan's intent.